ajavamind/A3DCamera/docs/PhotoBoothKeyFunctions.md

 ### Screenshot
 *   **Key:** `C`
 *   **Function:** Triggers a screenshot capture.
-When pressed, save the current frame to the Picture/Screenshots storage.
+When pressed, save the current display canvas to the Picture/Screenshots storage.

 ### Share for AI Edit
 *   **Key:** `Forward` (Media Button)